About the Newfoundland Pony Society

 Our Role and Objectives

-In the Fall of 1979, a group of concerned pony owners held a public meeting in St. John’s and the Newfoundland Pony Society was created.
-The NPS was incorporated in 1981 as a registered charity (#8991 23053 RR0001).
+In 1979, a group of concerned pony owners held a public meeting in St. John’s and the Newfoundland Pony Society was created.
+The Society was incorporated under provincial legislation as a not for profit corporation in 1981 and The Newfoundland Pony Society is a Registered Canadian Charity under the Canada Revenue Agency – Registration #8991 23053 RR0001.

-The Society convinced the Government of Newfoundland and Labrador that the Newfoundland Pony was a living part of the province’s cultural history and as such, required legal protection before there were too few ponies to maintain a healthy population.
+The Society sought to convince the Government of Newfoundland and Labrador that the Newfoundland Pony was a living part of the province’s cultural history and as such, required legal protection before there were too few ponies to maintain a healthy population.
+In 1994 the province’s legislature passed a unanimous resolution in support of recognizing the Newfoundland Pony as a Heritage Animal and enacting protective measures.
 This initiative resulted in the Heritage Animals Act being passed on December 19, 1996.
-The Newfoundland Pony and the Newfoundland Pony Society received their official designation under this Act on September 15, 1997.
+And the Newfoundland Pony and The Newfoundland Pony Society received their official designation under this Act on September 15, 1997.

 Constitution and Bylaws of the Newfoundland Pony Society